A Complete Guide to SEO Search Intent

 Just click Keyword Research in the top navigation bar, paste a seed keyword, and scroll down to the Keyword Ideas section.

 Alternatively, you can directly access this tool from the widget below:

-You can also use this tool to get search volume and competition insights on the keywords you plan to use in your user intent SEO strategy.
+You can also use this tool to get search volume and competition insights on the keywords you plan to use in your SEO strategy.
 What’s more, by filtering these keywords with the help of question keywords, you can find a variety of content ideas for your blog.
 To do this, go to the list of keywords, hit Filter, and add question words like how, where, why, when, etc. You’ll find plenty of topics that are interesting to your audience.

 Navigational Search Intent